How to Make Peach Crumble

-I’m going to share with you how to make peach crumble.
+I’m going to share with you how to make an easy peach crumble with fresh Georgia peaches.

-I’m also going to share with you WHY I only use Einkorn Flour!
+I’m also going to share with you WHY I only use Einkorn Flour instead of all-purpose flour.

 Sliced Peaches

-On our way home from Atlanta, Emma and I had to stop to get some Georgia Peaches.
-I think it might actually be a sin to leave the state in late July without them.
+One year on our way home from Atlanta, Emma and I stopped to get some Georgia Peaches.
+I think it might actually be a sin to leave the state in late July (peach season) without them.

 If you’ve been following along for a while, you will know that I’m not a baker.
 I love to cook but I just can’t seem to bake.